 Scabias

-Yes, it’s not a military urban legend.
-It’s a real disease and I wouldn’t wish it on my worst enemies.
+Yes, it’s not a made up disease.
+It’s a real disease and I wouldn’t wish it for my worst enemies.
 It’s an extremely itchy disease and you need to be aware that it might appear while you’re in India.

 How to identify scabies?
 A crazy itch all over your body!!
 And you see small holes in your skin that look like borrows.
 How to treat it?
 A cream spread over your entire body.
 Treatment is based on a cream which contains Permethrin (Commercial name: Lyclear) at a 5% concentration and kills the mites.